sandbox-quantum/Tangelo/README.rst

 =============

 Welcome !
-This open-source quantum SDK provides tools developed for exploring quantum chemistry simulation end-to-end workflows on both gate-model quantum computers and quantum circuit emulators.

-It was designed to support the development of quantum algorithms and workflows running by providing building-blocks from various toolboxes.
-It attempts to cover all steps of the process, such as quantum execution, pre- and post-processing techniques, including problem decomposition.
-It provides users with features such as resource estimation, access to various compute backends (noiseless and noisy simulators, quantum devices) and some classical solvers in order to keep track of both accuracy and resource requirements of our workflows, and facilitate the design of successful hardware experiments.
+Tangelo is an open-source python package developed by Good Chemistry Company, focused on the development of end-to-end material simulation workflows on quantum computers.
+Its modular design and ease-of-use enables users to easily assemble custom workflows, tinker and define their own building blocks, while keeping track of quantum resource requirements, such as number of qubits, gates or measurements.
+Through problem decomposition techniques, users can scale up beyond toy models and study the impact of quantum computing on more industrially-relevant use cases.
+Tangelo is backend-agnostic and compatible with many existing open-source frameworks, making the integration of third-party tools such as state-of-the-art simulators, circuit compilers or quantum cloud services straightforward.
+It is our wish to develop a community around Tangelo, collaborate, and together leverage the best of what the field has to offer.

 Install
 -------

 This package requires a Python 3 environment.
 We recommend:

 * using `Python virtual environments <https://docs.python.org/3/tutorial/venv.html>`_ in order to set up your environment safely and cleanly
 * installing the "dev" version of Python3 if you encounter missing header errors, such as ``python.h file not found``.
-* having good C/C++ compilers and BLAS library to ensure the quantum circuit simulators you choose to install have good performance.
+* having good C/C++ compilers and BLAS libraries to ensure good overall performance of computation-intensive code.

 Using pip
 ^^^^^^^^^